bio-ontology-research-group/mowl/docs/source/api/extra/dl2vec.rst

-The DL2Vec graph follows the rules described in the paper `Predicting candidate genes from phenotypes, functions, and anatomical site of expression (2020) <https://academic.oup.com/bioinformatics/advance-article/doi/10.1093/bioinformatics/btaa879/5922810>`__.
 The parsing rules are shown in the table below:

 +-------------------------------------------------------+---------------------------------------------------------------------------------------+-----------------------------------------------------------------------------------------------+